Question

 Fortified

-Ideal for security, risk management, or defensive improvements where you built protection or resilience against threats
+Ideal for security, infrastructure, or risk management contexts where you built protective measures or reinforced existing safeguards against threats or vulnerabilities.

 Reinforced